pannous/hieros/docs/Home.md

 [𓉡](𓉡) Hathor = Hüter(Protector) of Herds [𓉔](𓉔)[𓄿](𓄿)[𓂋](𓂋)[𓏏](𓏏)[𓄜](𓄛)[𓏥](𓏥) [𓃒](𓃒)
 [𓅭](𓅭) sA' = son … common expression:  [𓅭](𓅭)[𓇳](𓇳) sA'Ra = sonray = son of the sun

 This Discovery is not entirely new, Dr. Christian De Vartavan, former head of the Armenian Egyptology Centre released several [papers](https://www.google.de/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwiA0MjT2dDYAhUEJlAKHa-8C0MQFggzMAA&url=http%3A%2F%2Fwww.academia.edu%2F357726%2FSeveral_Ancient_Egyptian_numerals_are_cognates_of_Indo_European_or_Proto_Indo_European_equivalents&usg=AOvVaw0RUWGKPhtGirffrH_29yU6) on the subject.
 In fact this observation was more widely spread before the second world war, after which it became taboo.
-Either because the Nazis abused the Indo-Europaen data for their ideology, or because of the undeniable strong connections between Egyptian and Semitic languages; this however is not a contradiction:
+Either because the Nazis abused the Indo-Europaen data for their ideology, or because of the undeniable strong connections between Egyptian and Semitic languages; the later however is not a contradiction:

-Egyptian had a tremendous influence on Semitic, African *and* European languages.
+Egyptian could be related to Afrosemitic *and* Eurasian languages.

+In the past linguists focussed on demonstrating that Afrosemitic languages are the mothers of Egyptian.
+In the future it should be reexamined whether the fathers came from further north.
+Even before the arrival of the charriot.

-Further reading: [Highlights](Highlights), compare the [Grammar](Grammar) especially [Pronouns](Pronouns) and [Numbers](Numbers)
+Further reading: Compare the [Grammar](Grammar) especially [Pronouns](Pronouns) and [Numbers](Numbers)